iamarjunm/disaster-management/README.md

 - Secure API routes
 - Use `.env` for sensitive information
-- Sanitize inputs to prevent SQL injection
+- Sanitize user inputs
-- Optimize performance for database queries
+- Optimize database queries

 ---

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to fork the repo, create issues, and submit pull requests.
+Feel free to fork the repo, open issues, and submit pull requests.

 ---